scipp/scipp/doc/notes.md

 - Would it make sense to a have separate ADS section for each workspace type, such that casting can be avoided?
 - The guiding design principle should always be ease of use (intuitive, etc.).

+# Draft 1

+If we do not have an inheritance tree for workspaces, how can we write generic algorithms?
+`exploration1.cpp` shows a way, client algorithm code is very simple.

+- Will this get cumbersome with many properties?
+- Do we need a property system at the algorithm implementation level?
+- Do we actually need the ADS in C++?